syncfusion-content/wpf-docs/wpf/SyntaxEditor/Basic-Editing/File-Support.md

 ## Opening a file

-Opening a file in EditControl can be done in three ways.
+Opening a file in the `EditControl` can be done in the following three ways:

 ### Using file path